Dereje1/smart-recipe-generator/README.md

 - **DALL·E Image Generation**: Automatically generate high-quality images of the recipes.
 - **Text-to-Speech (TTS)**: Narrate recipes aloud using AI-driven speech synthesis.
 - **AI-Generated Tags**: Recipes are automatically tagged with relevant keywords for better searchability.
+- **Context-Aware Chat Assistant**: Ask cooking-related questions about a recipe (e.g., substitutions, vegan options, prep time).
+Powered by GPT-4, limited to the context of each recipe.

 ### 📋 **Core Features**
 - **User Authentication**: Secure login via Google OAuth using NextAuth.js.